ydhongHIT/DDRNet/README.md

 ## Notice

 There are some basic training tricks you should employ to reproduce our results including class balance sample, ohem, crop size of 1024x1024.
 More details can be found in the [paper](https://arxiv.org/abs/2101.06085).
+And there is usually some variation with Cityscapes val results of the same model, maybe about 1% mIoU.

 Keep "align_corners=False" in all places if you want to use our pretrained models for evaluation directly.

 ## Pretrained models